mcgooz/Lista_de_Tareas/README.md

 Con este programa, puedes agregar tareas, marcarlas como completadas y quitarlas.
 Tiene una visualización dinámica en el terminal que actualiza después de cada operación.
 Creará y utilizará un archivo json para guardar la lista para que puedas salir del programa y volver a abrirlo sin perder los datos.

-With this program you can add tasks, mark them as complete and remove them.
+With this program, you can add tasks, mark them as complete and remove them.
 It has a dynamic display within the terminal that updates after each operation.
 It will create and use a json file to save the list so that you can quit the program and re-open it without losing any data.